Arsey/keras-transfer-learning-for-oxford102/README.md

 I0215 15:28:30.835083  6585 caffe.cpp:121] Optimization Done.
 ```

+The Caffe model can be downloaded at https://s3.amazonaws.com/jgoode/oxford102_iter_10000.caffemodel.

-Not that this uses the mean file for ILSVRC 2012 instead of the mean for the actual Oxford dataset.
+Note that this uses the mean file for ILSVRC 2012 instead of the mean for the actual Oxford dataset.